IndieGameSmith/SGC-Simple-Game-Components/SECURITY.md

 ## Reporting a Vulnerability

-You can Report an Vulnerability in my GitHub Page.
+You can Report an Vulnerability through Comments in this section.
+[Currently My Email Is Down].